Skip to content

 3. Roots are damaged during planting

 The roots of young vegetable plants are very sensitive.
-It’s common for them to get damaged during planting.
-Therefore, it’s important to ensure that there’s enough soil around the root ball.
+It’s common for them to be damaged during planting.
+Therefore, it’s advisable to ensure that enough soil surrounds the root ball.
 The hole for the plant should also be large enough in advance.

 In my early days, I often found that the hole was too small, so I set the young plant aside and dug the hole larger.
 By constantly setting it down, the soil separates from the roots, leaving them unprotected.
 They also experience repeated shocks.
 This “root damage” takes its toll.
 The plant is no longer able to absorb enough nutrients and grows poorly as a result.
 Here’s a tip on how to determine the perfect size for a planting hole.